 photograph

 Almost all Stolpersteine stones are laid by the German artist himself, Gunter Demnig.
 This link provides online information about Elise Heudenfeld's Solperstein (English translation): www.stolpersteine-hamburg.de/....

-Henry had a successful exporting business in Hamburg.
+Rolf's father, Henry, had a successful exporting business in Hamburg.
 He escaped the holocaust with his second wife Martha Isaac to Spain on their way to USA but Martha died in Barcelona and he remained there until after the war when he returned to Hamburg where he became a clerk.

+photograph